eranif/codelite/README.md

 To build CodeLite on your computer you will need these packages:

- - wxWidgets 3.1 or later
+ - wxWidgets 3.0 or later development packages (or a self-build)
- - The GTK development package: often called libgtk2.0-dev or wxGTK-devel, or similar
+ - The GTK development packages: often called libgtk-3-dev or gtk3-devel, or similar
  - pkg-config (which usually comes with the GTK dev package)
  - The build-essential package (or the relevant bit of it: G++, Make etc)
  - CMake